xdavidliu/SALT.jl/README.md

 ## Prerequisites

 The code requires both [PETSc](https://www.mcs.anl.gov/petsc/download/index.html) and [SLEPc](http://slepc.upv.es/) to be installed.
-The version for both should be at least 3.7.
-In addition, the MUMPS solver must be downloaded when installing PETSc.
-Running PETSc programs also requires a working distribution of MPI to be installed.
-To take care of these requirements automatically, we recommend configuring PETSc, once it has been downloaded and before compilation, with a command such as
+The version for both should be at least 3.7, and the MUMPS solver is used.
+To easily satisfy these on an Ubuntu PC, simply do

+    sudo apt install petsc-dev
+    sudo apt install slepc-dev

+and then add the following to your `~/.bashrc`:

+    export PETSC_DIR=/usr/lib/petscdir/petsc3.10/x86_64-linux-gnu-real
+    export SLEPC_DIR=/usr/lib/slepcdir/slepc3.10/x86_64-linux-gnu-real

+On macOS, Homebrew has a PETSc formula but it doesn't come with the MUMPS solver.
+One option is to build PETSc from source, as described in their homepage.
+We need to build with MUMPS, so use the following configure command:

     ./configure --download-fblaslapack --download-parmetis --download-metis --download-mumps --download-scalapack --download-openmpi

+And then follow the instructions that the configure script prints to install.
+Also build SLEPc from source, and then finally set the `PETSC_DIR` and `SLEPC_DIR` environmental variables to the respective top-level build directories.

+Now to build the SALT solver source files:

+    cd SALT.jl/deps
+    make all

 ## Example